bewba/AdmuAsks/README.md

 New Features: Trained the bot to understand context from previous messages

-# ArcherAsks – Lasallian Handbook Assistant
+# AdmuAsks – Ateneo Handbook Assistant

 Ask your student handbook anything.
-Fast, private, and always available (until i run out of api calls).
+Fast, and always available (until i run out of api calls).

 Tralalero Tralala